 Geography graduates can achieve success in a variety of exciting careers.
 Recent examples of career opportunities have included entering the professions of Planning Officer, Environmental Consultant, Geographical Information Systems Officer, Weather Forecaster, Emergency Planner or Landscape Architect.
 Alternatively, many of our graduates choose to continue their studies to postgraduate level.

 Our goal is to empower all our graduates with the skills, confidence and experience they need to achieve a successful career.
 You will be offered a wide range of support, helping you realise your career ambitions and providing you with the skills to reach your full potential.

 We offer a variety of extra-curricular activities and volunteering opportunities that enable you to explore your interests and enhance your CV.
 Our weekly careers bulletin and careers blogs are written by student volunteers, and inform you of all careers events.
 The Green Lancaster programme run by the Students Union offers placements with external organisations, allowing students to gain volunteering experience at weekends by working in the local community, taking part in a wide range of activities and developing their practical skills.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

-Lancaster University has committed £3.7m in scholarships and bursaries to help with your fees and living costs.
-Our financial support depends on your circumstances and how well you do in your A-levels (or equivalent academic qualifications) before starting study with us.
+Lancaster University's priority is to support every student to make the most of their life and education and we have committed £3.7m in scholarships and bursaries.
+Our financial support depends on your circumstances and how well you do in your A levels (or equivalent academic qualifications) before starting study with us.